DrZingo/Ultimate64-manual-unofficial/Ultimate64-manual.md

 * A case to put your Ultimate 64 in.
 * HDMI cable or standard C64 video cable
 * USB Pen drive
-* Kernal ROM (extract from your commodore 64 or download online)
+* Kernal ROM (extract from your Commodore 64 or download online)
-* Basic ROM (extract from your commodore 64 or download online)
+* Basic ROM (extract from your Commodore 64 or download online)

 ### Optional
 * One or two SID chip
-* Keyboard risers (for C64c model case you want this)
+* Keyboard risers (for the C64C model case, you want this)
 * Char ROM (the Ultimate 64 comes with a default char ROM)

-### Installing
+## Installing

 Connect your Ultimate 64 to the wall and your TV/monitor.
 If you start with HDMI your TV/monitor have to be DVI capable over HDMI.
 You can change this to HDMI later.
 First you have to flash your Kernal and Basic ROM to the Ultimate 64.
 Power on and wait for picture, where it explains how to do.
-Basically you stick your USB stick in the back of the Ultimate 64 and push shortly on the power button to bring up the Menu.
-Browse to your Kernal image and press enter.
+Basically you stick your USB drive in the back of the Ultimate 64 and push shortly on the power button to bring up the Menu.
+Browse to your Kernal image and press Enter.
 Choose `Flash as Orig.
 Kernal ROM`.
 Do the same with your Basic image and choose `Flash as Orig.
 Basic ROM`.
+Push `F5` and choose `Reboot C64`.

+### Real SID

-If you install real SID chips, this is how you set the jumpers accordingly.
+If you're installing real SID chips, you have to set the jumpers accordingly.
 If you don't have or don't want to install SID chips you can use the built in fpgaSID.